What is NIMBY?

 The following are some examples of NIMBY reactions to two development projects.

 The construction of airports is a necessity; the preference for air travel continues to grow.
-Although the construction of airports pose a significant benefit to the overall community through employment opportunities, international connectivity, improve tourism, etc., NIMBYs will highlight the air pollution, increased traffic, noise generation, and height restrictions.
+Although the construction of airports poses a significant benefit to the overall community through employment opportunities, international connectivity, tourism, etc., NIMBYs will highlight the air pollution, increased traffic, noise generation, and height restrictions.